skafos/face-landmarking-ios/README.md

 But I am sure there are a lot more performance improvements to be made.
 Currently, the buffers are copied around a lot.

+## Skafos Integration
+With the Skafos framework integrated, you can now push and pull new/updated models to the app over the air.
+The base app has a 68pt facial landmark detection model built-in.
+Using Skafos, you can update that to a different model seamlessly.
+For example, try delivering the [5pt facial landmark detection model](https://s3.amazonaws.com/skafos.example.data/FacialLandmarkDetection/shape_predictor_5_face_landmarks.dat.zip) using the Drag N' Drop feature on the [Skafos Dashboard](https://dashboard.metismachine.io).
+Try building your own DLib model and pushing it through the framework!

 ## Screenshot

 ![screenshot](screenshot.png)